spaze/phpstan-disallowed-calls/README.md

 ## Running tests

 If you want to contribute (awesome, thanks!), you should add/run tests for your contributions.
 First install dev dependencies by running `composer install`, then run PHPUnit tests with `composer test`, see `scripts` in `composer.json`.
+Tests are also run on GitHub with Actions on each push.